Cyber Threats

 What are the most common types of cyber threats today?

-Cyber threats are a rapidly evolving menace, constantly adapting to exploit technological advancements and human behavior.
-The most common types of cyber threats include sophisticated phishing scams, malware attacks that can cripple an organization's infrastructure, ransomware that can lock critical data, and social engineering tactics that manipulate individuals into compromising security protocols.
-Additionally, the rise of state-sponsored attacks and advanced persistent threats (APTs) pose a significant risk to national security and the global economy.
+Sophisticated phishing scams, malware attacks that can cripple an organization's infrastructure, ransomware that can lock critical data, and social engineering tactics that manipulate individuals into compromising security protocols.

 How do cyberattacks impact businesses and individuals?

-Cyberattacks can have a profound and devastating impact on both businesses and individuals.
-For businesses, an attack can lead to financial losses, intellectual property theft, operational disruptions, and damage to the company's reputation.
-In some cases, the cost of a cyberattack can be so severe that it leads to business closure.
 For individuals, cyberattacks can result in identity theft, loss of sensitive personal data, and financial harm.
 The psychological impact of being a victim of a cyberattack can also lead to a sense of vulnerability and mistrust in digital interactions.